mkalus/mak_dataviewhelpers/README.md

 * `orderByField` order by this field
 * `asc` true/false, order ascending (or descending?)
 * `limit` limit to entities
+* `as` set variable name to set variable instead of returning elements

 Load entities from any repository by specifying repository name and a few parameters.